sorincucu84/Live-D3/README.md

 Enter Hour : 12 (any integer)
 Enter Sales : 40 (any integer)
 ```
-Check your dashboard page, charts are now being refreshed automatically with new data.
+Check out the dashboard page, charts got updated automatically in real-time.
 Cool!
-Isn't it! :)
+Isn't it. :)

 # License
 MIT